duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 ## SLAM today
 There are several variants of SLAM.
 We are going to focus on the most popular one: Visual SLAM.
 Visual SLAM is the process of performing SLAM using vision sensors as primary inputs.

-### Map types ???

 ### Cameras typically used
+Visual SLAM usually relies on different types of cameras.
-There are a variety of vision sensors around, which output different types of informations.
+There are a variety of vision sensors around, which output different types of informations, here are a few examples :

-: monocular cameras, stereo cameras, depth cameras, and laser scanners.
+*Monocular cameras* are the typical cameras you can find in a photography or smart phone camera.
+They create 2D images of the environment.

+TODO: image from monocular camera

+*Stero cameras* are cameras which make use of two lenses, similarly to what humans do.
+They are able to deduce depth from the two images taken and thus output 3D images.

+TODO: image from stereo camera

+*RGB-D cameras* are cameras which usually make use of a depth sensor in addition to the lens.
+By doing so, they are also able to produce 3D images.

+TODO: image from rgb-d camera

+*LIDAR sensors* make use of pulsed laser lights to measure free distances around the environment.
+They create a 3D representation of the environment but have no RGB information.
+TODO: image from LIDAR sensor

+These sensors are the most popular in current SLAM systems, even though other types (event-based cameras) for example exist and might be useful in future SLAM systems.

 ### Examples of successes

 ## Issues with current solutions